Client Development Setup

 Learn how to setup portr client for local development

-The Portr client is built using Go for the CLI backend and includes a Svelte-based inspector for HTTP tunnels.
+The Portr client is built using Go for the CLI backend and includes a React + shadcn inspector for HTTP tunnels.

 Requirements